cosdata/cosdata-public-docs/src/content/docs/api/rest-api/streaming.md

 Cosdata's streaming data ingestion is designed for scenarios where individual records must become immediately searchable upon insertion.
 This is ideal for real-time monitoring systems, live content feeds, and streaming analytics.

-Unlike explicit transactions, streaming ingestion uses a simplified "fire-and-forget" API that abstracts away transactional complexity.
+Streaming ingestion uses a simplified fire-and-forget API that abstracts away transactional complexity.
 Each operation is atomic at the record level and immediately available for querying.

-## Upsert vectors with a synchronous transaction
+## Streaming Data: Upsert Vectors

-This API provides a simplified way to upsert vectors without managing transaction lifecycle.
-A transaction is created, vectors are upserted, and the transaction is committed in a single atomic request.
+This API provides a simplified fire-and-forget way to upsert vectors, abstracting away the complexity of atomic operations.
+The entire workflow is handled in a single request.

 **Endpoint:** `POST /vectordb/collections/{collection_id}/streaming/upsert`